 Geoscience Teaching Outdoors in NC (GET OUTdoors in NC) is a free, year-long teacher fellowship designed to engage middle and high school STEM teachers in hands-on, inquiry-based activities to support student learning about earth and environmental science.

-Through field experiences, classroom-based activities and webinars, participants will:
+Through field experiences, classroom-based activities and webinars, participants:

 - investigate climate impacts on eastern NC ecosystems and communities;

 - explore new technologies and engineering practices used to develop solutions to these challenges,

 - interact with geoscience researchers, industry professionals and environmental educators; and